NU-Digital-Cultures/Trout/Project Research/TenantHandbookContent.md

 # This file contains the written content that will be linked to from users' clicking of household items
 ## Handbook content:
-Note for Soi: Relate the elements of the house to outlining tenant and landlord rights/ responsibilities.
+Note for **Soi**: Relate the elements of the house to outlining tenant and landlord rights/ responsibilities.
 <br>

 Idea of an effective 'walkthrough of rights and responsibilities', done better than gov/ charity/ social organisation websites etc.